domRiddle/ASF/Low-memory-setup.md

 The recommended way of applying those settings is through `DOTNET_` environment properties.
 Of course, you could also use other methods, e.g. `runtimeconfig.json`, but some settings are impossible to be set this way, and on top of that ASF will replace your custom `runtimeconfig.json` with its own on the next update, therefore we recommend environment properties that you can set easily prior to launching the process.

+.NET runtime allows you to **[tweak garbage collector](https://docs.microsoft.com/dotnet/core/run-time-config/garbage-collector)** in a lot of ways, effectively fine-tuning the GC process according to your needs.

 ### [`GCHeapHardLimitPercent`](https://docs.microsoft.com/dotnet/core/run-time-config/garbage-collector#heap-limit-percent)

 > Specifies the GC heap usage as a percentage of the total memory.